Thirtyseventrees/Project_Note/final_review/CI/README.md

 Availability Zones (AZs) are finer grain location within a single computing region.

+- Allow customers to run mission critical applications with high availability and fault tolerance to datacenter failures
 - **Application-level synchronous** replication among AZs
 - 3 AZs in CRs is minimum